 This short article accompanies the release of excerpts from my radio series Voices and Freedoms: A History of Jazz, based on my 1976 book of the same name.
 The 16-part series played across the nation for five years in the late 70’s/early 80’ and holds its relevance—or is even more so—today than it was back then.
-The excerpts present about 6 to 8 minutes of the original 30-minute broadcasts.
+The excerpts present about 6 to 10 minutes of the original 30-minute broadcasts.
 The link above takes you to information about the book and our plans to re-release it and provide access to the full-length original shows.
-Go HERE for a complete list of shows.
+Go HERE for a complete list of shows and links to all excerpts.

 The VIDEO below is mostly audio: it’s an excerpt of Show #2 of my sixteen-part radio series Voices and Freedoms: A History of Jazz.
 This show is entitled “Hollers, Cries, Work Songs, Spirituals.”
 (The link just above takes you to a list of all the shows in the series.)